DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio (Waitlist)

 Overview

-TransformersSimilarityRanker ranks Documents based on how similar they are to the query.
-It uses a pre-trained cross-encoder model from the Hugging Face Hub to embed both the query and the Documents.
+TransformersSimilarityRanker ranks documents based on how similar they are to the query.
+It uses a pre-trained cross-encoder model from the Hugging Face Hub to embed both the query and the documents.
 It then compares the embeddings to determine how similar they are.
 The result is a list of Document objects in ranked order, with the Documents most similar to the query appearing first.

-TransformersSimilarityRanker is most useful in query pipelines, such as a retrieval-augmented generation (RAG) pipeline or a document search pipeline, to ensure the retrieved Documents are ordered by relevance.
+TransformersSimilarityRanker is most useful in query pipelines, such as a retrieval-augmented generation (RAG) pipeline or a document search pipeline, to ensure the retrieved documents are ordered by relevance.
 You can use it after a Retriever (such as the InMemoryEmbeddingRetriever) to improve the search results.
 When using TransformersSimilarityRanker with a Retriever, consider setting the Retriever's top_k to a small number.
-This way the Ranker will have fewer Documents to process which can help make your pipeline faster.
+This way, the Ranker will have fewer documents to process, which can help make your pipeline faster.

 By default, this component uses the cross-encoder/ms-marco-MiniLM-L-6-v2 model, but it's flexible.
 You can switch to a different model by adjusting the model parameter when initializing the Ranker.
 For details on different initialization settings, check out the API reference for this component.